The last time I really used that word often was when I was in grade school and I was learning how to write between margins on my [wide-ruled] paper.

 - take a regular day alone for silence and solitude

-- take 24 hour tech detox [everything in airplane mode]
+- take a 24 hour tech detox [everything in airplane mode]

 Who’s ready to pull back out their [wide-ruled] “paper” and get to work writing between the lines and the margins!?